kal-kyokya/kal-kyokya/upWork/Chercheur pour une plateforme d'innovation mondiale/Researcher Notebook.md

    [Elettronew – Home automation yokis urmet](https://www.elettronew.com/en/prodotti/categoria/home-automation-yokis-urmet-673.html)<br />

 🔹 **Why it matters to Eviot:**
-   The idea of an add-on transformingnaive systems in smart ones as well as the newly learned word; ["Domoticien"](https://www.google.com/search?q=domoticien) whose definition narrows my conceptualization of how best to embody an ```Ihsan Software Engineer```.<br />
+   The idea of an add-on transforming naive systems in smart ones, as well as, the newly learned word; ["Domoticien"](https://www.google.com/search?q=domoticien) whose definition narrows my conceptualization of how best to embody an ```Ihsan Software Engineer```.<br />

 🔹 **Knowledge extraction, possible adaptation / experiment:**
    In order of magnitude; [Domoticien (or Home automation specialist)](https://www.google.com/search?q=domoticien) slapped me, man.
 I absolutely was unaware of the existence of such a job title and find its job description to be appealing.<br />